Member and employer contributions

 This only applies if you joined MilitarySuper upon entering the ADF.
 If you transferred from DFRDB or had been an eligible member of DFRDB at any time, you are generally not eligible.

-You need to apply in writing and include evidence of your service, such as discharge papers or a certificate of service.
+You need to apply in writing and include evidence of your service, such as transition papers or a certificate of service.
 A CSC delegate will decide whether to recognise some or all of your foreign service, after consultation with the Department of Defence.

 If a period of foreign service is recognised, your ABM accrual rate will be based on your length of service, including the foreign service.